 - Browse through the starter layouts.
 You can select a purpose from the Starter Layout drop-down menu or select All to view all layouts.
 Click a layout example to preview and select it for your page.

-Tip: Press Enter or Return on your keyboard to start with a Blank layout.
+Tip: Press Enter or Return on your keyboard to start editing a Blank layout, or press Shift and Enter or Return to create a blank page and return to the Pages panel.

 - To start with a blank page instead, select All from the Starter Layout menu, and then click Blank.